Libensemble/libensemble/docs/tutorials/calib_cancel_tutorial.rst

     6            calib: construct new model
     7        else:
     8            wait to receive more points
-    9        if data_status condition:
+    9        if some condition:
-    10           calib: generate new rows of points from model 11           calib: if error threshold reached:
+    10           calib: generate new thetas from model 11           calib: if error threshold reached:
     12               exit loop - done
-    13           send: new rows of points to be evaluated 14       if any sent points must be obviated:
+    13           send: new points to be evaluated
+    14       if any sent points must be obviated:
     15           libE: mark points with cancel request 16               send: points with cancel request